-OECD Ministers adopted the revised G20/OECD Principles of Corporate Governance at the annual OECD Ministerial Council Meeting on 7-8 June 2023.
-In their ministerial statement adopting the Principles, Ministers recognised the contribution of the revised Principles “to the resilience and sustainability of our economies”.
-The revised G20/OECD Principles will be submitted to G20 Finance Ministers and Central Bank Governors for endorsement at their meeting on 17-18 July.
+Previously, OECD Ministers adopted the revised G20/OECD Principles of Corporate Governance at the annual OECD Ministerial Council Meeting on 7-8 June 2023.
+In the ministerial statement adopting the Principles, Ministers recognised the contribution of the revised Principles “to the resilience and sustainability of our economies”.

 The Principles were revised in light of recent evolutions in capital markets and corporate governance policies and practices, and to ensure their continued standing as the leading international standard for corporate governance.